SherineAwad/StructureVariations/README.md

 | MIN_BP               | Minumum Base Pairs of variant to plot.
 Default is 20, going lower than 20 will cause plotting issues |

 The pipeline takes samples with a suffix 'r_1.fq.gz' and 'r_2.fq.gz' if the samples are paired.
-Or it takes samples with suffix 'fq.gz' if the samples is single-end reads.
+Or it takes samples with suffix 'fq.gz' if the samples are single-end reads.
 Regardless your samples are paired or single-ended, SAMPLES should be listed in samples.tsv without the suffix.

 #### Output